lfe/blog/src/_posts/2015-03-22-1342-sicp-the-lfe-edition-update.md

-personal touch to the history of Lisp's development via short biographies of a selection of mathematicians who made significant contributions to such developments as number and function theory, logic, the philosophy of mathematics, the λ-calculus, and the Lisp itself.
+personal touch to the history of Lisp's development via short biographies of a selection of mathematicians who made significant contributions to such developments as number and function theory, logic, the philosophy of mathematics, the λ&#8209;calculus, and the Lisp itself.

 Over the coming days, these will be posted in serial form on the LFE blog to share some of this information with a wider audience, and for the motivated and